skillupco/assignments/data/extraction/README.md

 ## Summary

-Obtain a CSV containing some data extracted from Comundi's training pages: https://www.comundi.fr/
+Obtain a CSV containing some training data extracted from a French training organization: https://www.gereso.com/

 In this repository, we provide a CSV file containing an example of the expected output (which may not be up to date).
 This CSV is using coma as a delimiter and is encoded in UTF-8.
 If you open this file using Excel you may have to use data import.
 Your CSV is not expected to 100% match the provided file (data evolves on a regular basis).